Shravankumarkarnati/sql/project_final.md

 <br>
 Figure 7 Sample B-Tree

 **B-Tree** is the widely used, multi-level indexing format and self-balancing tree data structure in DBMS which stores data in its node in sorted order.
 The main purpose of the B-tree is to significantly reduce the times of disk access.
 All the leaf nodes of the B-tree signify actual data pointers and each node has two references to its two child nodes.
 In self-balancing search trees, it is assumed that all the data is in the main memory.
 Usually, the node-size or height of the B-tree is kept equal to the disk block size and thus total disk access for most operations are reduced significantly.
 This total disk accesses of B-tree is lower than those of other balanced Binary Search Trees like AVL, O2-Tree [14].

+Most popular B- Tree is B+-Tree where all keys are stored in leave nodes.
+Leaf nodes are connected to give requested access to the records.
+Some of the values of the key values show up in the internal nodes, to just go about as a medium to control the looking of a record.
+B+-Tree of n elements and t degree must satisfy below properties*.
+Each node contains at least (t-1)/2 keys.
+All nodes contain t -1 keys.
+Each node has number of keys in that node plus 1 child.
+All leaves are at same level.
+Degree of the tree depends on the block size in the disk.

 ![alt text](./images/b-tree-comp.jpg "B-Tree Complexities")
 <br>